beforetheshoes/Bellows/README.md

 - **Enjoyment & Intensity Ratings**: Rate each exercise on a 1-5 scale for both enjoyment and intensity
 - **Streak Tracking**: Visual motivation with flame animations showing your consecutive days of activity
 - **Daily Summaries**: View average enjoyment and intensity scores for each day
-- **History View**: Browse past workouts and see patterns over time
+- **History View**: Browse past workouts and see patterns over time with calendar navigation
 - **Timestamp Display**: Each logged exercise shows when it was completed
 - **Cross-Platform**: Native support for both macOS and iOS
+- **Smart Default Units**: Exercise types automatically suggest appropriate measurement units
+- **Theme Support**: Dark/light theme system with appearance independence
+- **Apple Health Integration**: Import exercises from HealthKit with configurable units and deduplication
+- **Data Export/Import**: Comprehensive data portability features
+- **Enhanced Streak Display**: Prominent streak visualization with intensity-based flame animations
+- **Apple Watch Support**: Companion app with complications for quick workout logging

 ## Screenshots